gpodder/gpodder.github.io/docs/run-from-git.md

 title: Run from Git
 ---

 If you are on Linux and want to try out the latest version of gPodder, it is easy to do by cloning from Git.
-You only need Python, PyGTK and Git installed, all other dependencies can be installed into the Git checkout.
+You only need Python, PyGObject3, Gtk3 and Git installed, all other dependencies can be installed into the Git checkout.

 ## Do I need `root`, compile anything or install it system-wide?